bup/bup/note/main.md

   they've been worth the cost.
 Our hope is to handle any issues that still arise in some simpler way.

+* A local repository should no longer be required to run `bup index -f` or a remote `save`.

 Bugs
 ----